signag/Hybrid-Car-Consumption-Monitor/docs/influxDBDataSchema.md

 | _value          | measured value of power or energy received from Fritz!Box
 | **tags**        |
 | "ain"           | Actor identification number of the device<br/>This is just for information and can be used to distinguish different charging devices (e.g. home and external) being used to charge a car.<br/>When charging through a Fritz!Dect smart power outlet, this is the ain of the device.
-| "location"      | Location of the charging device.<br/>When Charging with an "observed" device, this will be set to "CarCharger".<br/>For charging with external charging stations, theit location could be used.
+| "location"      | Location of the charging device.<br/>When Charging with an "observed" device, this will be set to "CarCharger".<br/>For charging with external charging stations, their location could be used.
 | "sublocation"   | This field needs to contain the Vehicle Identification Number (VIN) by which a car is uniquely identified.
 | "state"         | State of the device: 0=Off, 1=On

 ## Car_Status

-Entries in this bucket are created by the Car Observer which receives data from the manufacturers cloud services.
+Entries in this bucket are created by the [Car Observer](./setupCarObserver.md) which receives data from the manufacturers cloud services.
 Car Status information is separated from trip information because a different retention period may be intended for both.

 |Data Element     |Description